felipeleonfernandez/pdfdata/README.md

-# pdfdata
+# PDFData R package repository
-Repository with the files of the pdfdata R package
+This repository have the source code from the PDFData R package